fluent/fluentd-docs-gitbook/configuration/buffer-section.md

 ### @type

-`@type` key is to specify the type of buffer plugin.
-The default type is `memory` of bare output plugin, but it may be overwritten by output plugin implementations.
-For example: the default buffer plugin is `file` buffer plugin for `file` output plugin.
+The `@type` parameter specifies the type of the buffer plugin.
+The default type is `memory` for bare output plugin but it may be overridden by the output plugin implementations.

+For example, the default is `file` buffer plugin for the `file` output plugin:

 ```
 <buffer>
   @type         file
   # ...
 </buffer>
 ```

-### Buffering parameters
+### Buffering Parameters

-These parameters below are to configure buffer plugins and its chunks.
+Following are the configuration parameters for buffer plugin and its chunks:

 -   `chunk_limit_size` \[size\]
     -   Default: 8MB (memory) / 256MB (file)